A Conversation with Jack DeChellis, Senior Director of Research Operations at Beaumont Health

 Most people would agree that today’s healthcare system can be complex, if not impossible, to navigate without more than a few hiccups.
 But what happens when your personal identity—whether it’s your gender, sexual orientation, or race—prevents you from receiving holistic healthcare?
 Many lesbian, gay, bisexual, transgender, queer, and other LGBTQ+ patients have come forward with stories of inadequacies in the healthcare system, from billing snafus to outright prejudice.
 It’s a problem that doesn’t seem to get the attention that it deserves.

 We sat down with Giacomo “Jack” DeChellis of Beaumont Health to ask him about his experience with the healthcare system as an administrative employee, as the founder of a thriving and innovative LGBTQ+ employee resource group, as a former activist with the Human Rights Campaign (HRC), and as an aging gay man.
-His perspective and personal experience focuses the spotlight on how health systems' struggles with communication and a lack of modern, consistent physician training are impacting quality of care.
+His perspective and personal experience focus the spotlight on how health systems’ struggles with communication and a lack of modern, consistent physician training are impacting the quality of care.

 Questions and Answers

 Let’s start with something easy.
 Tell us about your background and current role as it stands today.